flamesphoenix9/services/README.md

-# Commerce Microservices — Overview
+# E-Commerce Microservices — Overview

 Lightweight documentation index for the local microservices in this workspace.
 Click a service below to open its service README.